 Notes on the Geography of The West Bank: Israeli Settlements

-Palestinians not only suffer from military occupation but see their country steadily lost to ever-encroaching Israeli settlements.
+Palestinians not only suffer from military occupation but see their country steadily losing ground to ever-encroaching Israeli settlements.
 Ironically, it is job-hungry Palestinians who actually build those settlements.

 The gate to Metzad, a small settlement northeast of Hebron.
 The gate itself is strictly standard-issue, identical to the gates at almost every Israeli settlement on the West Bank.
 It's power operated and controlled from the guardhouse.

 Metzad again.
 The fencing is impressive but atypical.
 Most West Bank settlements are now so old that the original chain-link fencing, though topped with barbed wire, is hardly a serious barrier.

 The settlements stand in stark juxtaposition to the surrounding Palestinian villages--and usually on strategic hilltops overlooking them.
 Here, Betar Illit stands on a ridge overlooking an orchard belonging to Nahalin, a village southwest of Bethlehem.
 Relations between the two are not good.
-The Palestinians see the settlement and think of how their land was stolen; residents of the settlement, on the other hand, will casually dismiss Nahalin as an "Arab village," so insignificant that its name is not worth mentioning.
+The Palestinians see the settlement and burn at the theft of their land; residents of the settlement, on the other hand, will casually dismiss Nahalin as an "Arab village," so insignificant that its name is not worth mentioning.

 A lawn behind a home in Betar Illit.
 In the distance is Nahalin, at the foot of the Judean Plateau.
 The pine forests on the distant slopes are part of Gush Etzion, the first post-1967 settlement.